Danilo Lim: Senatorial race in 2010

 On September 20, 2009, Lim declared his intention to run for senator in 2010.
 He filed his certificate of candidacy (COC) for senator on November 27, 2009.
 When interviewed by some reporters, the Brigadier General said: "I would like to bring the people's awareness on corruption to a higher level, so that the issue of corruption will not be limited to one branch of the government."
 He also added: "I have served the military for 36 years and throughout my 36 years of military service, I have been consistent in advocating reforms in the military, but the military career being behind me now, this is now my alternative arena."
 Under existing laws, all active military and police personnel are forced to resign from the service after filing their respective certificates of candidacy for any elective posts.
 As a result, Lim had to leave his military position.
 Lim is not allowed to get out of detention to campaign.
 He has also been endorsed by Senators Gregorio "Gringo" Honasan, Antonio Trillanes IV.
 Senator Jamby Madrigal also threw her support behind Lim.

 Initially an independent candidate, he later joined the Liberal Party (LP) as a guest candidate.
 The LP was fielding senators Benigno 'Noynoy' Aquino III and Manuel 'Mar' Roxas II.
 At first, General Lim intended to run under the Magdalo Para Sa Pagbabago, but the Commission on Elections denied the group's accreditation to become a political party.

 In December, the Commission on Elections (COMELEC) disqualified Lim from the 2010 Senate race, as the poll body did not think Lim had the capacity to run in national elections.
 A few days later, Lim submitted evidence seeking to reverse the Comelec's decision.
 LP spokesman Representative Lorenzo Tañada III said: "The LP believes that the Comelec will reconsider its previous decision and allow Gen. Danny Lim to run for senator under the LP banner."
 A month later, the Comelec reinstated Lim as an official candidate for Senator, along with Nicanor Perlas, who was running for president.

 However, Lim was not as lucky as Antonio Trillanes in 2007.
 Several presidential aspirants courted the Magdalo group prior to the official campaign period; the Magdalo also received financial support from some close people in the Philippine Military Academy, the Guardians (a fraternity of soldiers led by Senator Gregorio Honasan), assorted businessmen, and party-list groups.
 These efforts were only enough to push Lim to 17th place in the senatorial race with over 6 million votes as of Comelec tallies released on 2 p.m.
 Tuesday (May 11).
 On May 11, the former brigadier general conceded defeat, after partial election results by the COMELEC showed him far from the top 12 aspirants.

 MMDA chairman

-President Rodrigo Duterte appointed Lim as chairman of the Metro Manila Development Authority (MMDA) on May 22, 2017, taking over from officer in charge and general manager Thomas Orbos.
+President Rodrigo Duterte appointed Lim as chairman of the Metropolitan Manila Development Authority (MMDA) on May 22, 2017, taking over from officer in charge and general manager Thomas Orbos.
 Lim died in office in January 2021.